cgjohnso/Is-CO2-per-capita-a-reliable-indicator-of-a-country-s-total-CO2-production-/README.md

 1. The top 10 emitting countries by total CO2 production account for 71% of all global CO2 emissions
 2. The top 10 emitting countries by CO2 per capita account for 3% of all global CO2 emissions
-3. All other countries combined minus the Top 10 emitting countries by total CO2 production, and the top 10 emitting countries by CO2 per capita account for 25% of all global CO2 emissions
+3. All other countries combined minus the top 10 emitting countries by total CO2 production, and the top 10 emitting countries by CO2 per capita account for 25% of all global CO2 emissions

 ## Recommendations